zeynep19/rule_based_classification/README.md

 ##############################################

 Variables

-PRICE – Customer's spending amount
+-PRICE – Customer's spending amount
-SOURCE – The type of device the customer is connecting to SEX – Gender of the client
+-SOURCE – The type of device the customer is connecting to -SEX – Gender of the client
-COUNTRY – Customer's country
+-COUNTRY – Customer's country
-AGE – Age of the customer
+-AGE – Age of the customer